Sure it’s a treasure from the sea, but it was so much more—something I hold close to my heart.

 Our paths crossing offered each (Jon, the shopkeeper, and me) consolation when we let one another peek inside the window of hearts.

 Her tangible grief became an odd sense of hope.
-We have since talked about this many times.
+We have since talked about this many times since.

 An understanding and compassion became her call for us to keep living in the way we knew best—the way we learned to live—one day at a time.